aoloe/scribus-manual-pdf-interactive/content/drawbacks-and-limitations.md

 ## Known issues

 - Text typed in Scribus into a PDF text field will be rendered without line breaks at least in some readers (Firefox, Okular).
+  You can switch the fields to a _normal_ text frame by switching _PDF Options > Is PDF annotation_ checkbox_ in the context menu.